symfony-x/symfony-x-native/README.md

 # Symfony-X

-RAPID Symfony 7 Modern Web Architecture Development and Deployment.
+Symfony 7 RAPID Project Development and Deployment / Distribution.

+## Current Status

+NOT ready yet, as of 8 Nov 2024.

+Check back soon, any ideas are welcome!

 ## Background